androclassic/SphereSnap/README.md

 # SphereSnap
-A quick and easy to use library for reprojecting various image types. (inspired by http://paulbourke.net/panorama/sphere2persp/ )
+A quick and easy to use library for reprojecting various image types. (inspired by http://paulbourke.net/panorama/sphere2persp/ ).<br />
+The module will use CuPy if detected for accelerating computation.
+The library can be use simply for reprojecting from one format to another but also for more sophisticated usecases of manipulating parts of the image or polygons.

 ## Examples and usecases
 ### Reprojecting equirectangular image into pinhole-camera images with customizable FoV and resolution